InaFPedersen/DesignPatterns/README.md

 The design patterns are split into three categories, ***Behavioral***, ***Creational***, and ***Structural***. </br>
 Each of the pattern has its own use cases where it can help optimalize the code.

+### Before you start
+You should have a basic understanding of the programming language C# (C-Sharp).

 ## Tip
 The examples in the codes uses either Abstract base classes, or interfaces.
 You can choose which you want to use depending on your own project's needs. </br>